templado/documentation/README.md

 Some templates, depending on your project and the requirements, can get a little complex.
 Perhaps, in these situations it would be nice to break the template down into smaller parts.
 Or maybe you have reusable static code blocks, and/or module elements that you don't want to keep duplicating.
 This is where Snippets come in.
-They allow you write smaller, more manageable pieces of code, and then pull them all together on the fly.
+They allow you to write smaller, more manageable pieces of code, and then pull them all together on the fly.

 Let's start as simply as possible, and you will immediately see how the possibilities of use are almost unlimited.